hmrc/find-my-nino-add-to-wallet/README.md

 This repository is the backend for the Save your National Insurance number frontend service (find-my-nino-add-to-wallet-frontend).
 It provides the endpoints to create and retrieve the generated digital wallet card.

+This repository also fetches individual details from NPS and also integrates with NPS for the purpose of upgrading a CRN (Child Record Number) to a Nino.

 ## Endpoints
-There are total of 6 endpoints in use in the backend microservice:
+There are total of 8 endpoints in use in the backend microservice:

 - GET         /get-pass-card?passId=${passId}
 - GET         /get-qr-code?passId=${passId}